htcooper/htcooper.github.io/docs/mj.md

     - Image Processing Pipeline:
         - Camera captures images.
-        - Images are sent to the edge device.
+        - Images are sent to edge device.
         - Object detection model processes images and identifies objects.
-        - Results are sent to the backend via APIs.
+        - Results are sent to the backend via API.
     - Voice Processing Pipeline:
         - Microphone captures audio.
-        - Audio is sent to the speech-to-text engine.
+        - Audio is sent to the speech-to-text agent.
         - Text is processed by the NLP model to identify intent.
-        - Intent and text are sent to the backend via APIs.
+        - Intent and text are sent to the backend via API.
     - Backend Integration:
         - Backend receives data from image and voice processing pipelines.
         - Data is analyzed to provide contextual advice (Python).